DilanjanDK7/Feature_extraction_Container/docs/TECHNICAL_DETAILS.md

 In this pipeline, the ALFF calculation is implemented using:

+1. **AFNI Integration**:
+   - Leverages AFNI's `3dRSFC` tool for efficient and validated computation
+   - Supports multiple metrics (ALFF, mALFF, fALFF, RSFA) in a single processing step
+   - Optimized for large 4D datasets with minimal memory footprint

-1. **Preprocessing Steps**:
+2. **Preprocessing Steps**:
    - Signal extraction using NiBabel and NumPy
-   - Signal detrending using SciPy's `detrend` function
+   - Optional signal detrending available through configuration
-   - (Optional) Bandpass filtering using SciPy's `butter` filter with zero-phase filtering
+   - Bandpass filtering controlled through frequency band parameters

-2. **FFT Implementation**:
-   - NumPy's `fft.rfft` function for computational efficiency
-   - Return only the positive frequencies since the input signal is real

-3. **Frequency Selection**:
+3. **Processing Pipeline**:
-   - The frequency bins corresponding to the low-frequency range are identified based on the sampling rate (1/TR)
+   - Automatic calculation of appropriate frequency bins based on TR
-   - For a typical TR of 2 seconds, the Nyquist frequency is 0.25 Hz, and the frequency resolution is 1/(N*TR) Hz per bin
+   - Parallel processing support for multi-core systems
+   - Robust handling of edge cases and numerical stability

 4. **Output Generation**:
-   - The results are saved as NIfTI files with the same dimensions and header information as the input data
+   - Results are saved as NIfTI files with the same dimensions and header information as the input data
+   - All metrics (ALFF, mALFF, fALFF, RSFA) generated in separate output files
    - These files can be directly used in standard neuroimaging software for visualization and further analysis

 ### Interpretation